-Items Procedures Symptoms Possible causes System locks up, freezes in certain Electromagnetic interference (EMI). physical area or location Troubleshooting steps See (2.
-Examine the environment on page 83).
+Items Procedures Symptoms Possible causes System locks up, freezes in certain Electromagnetic interference (EMI).
+Troubleshooting steps physical area or location 1.
+See (2.
+Examine the environment on page 80).
 Pay attention to external power source, high-frequency signals such as cell phones, microwave ovens.
-Move the computer to different locations nearby to determine where it fails and where it does not fail.
-Test with a verified working computer in original factory configuration.
-Consult with support.
+2. Move the computer to different locations nearby to determine where it fails and where it does not fail.
+3. Test with a verified working computer in original factory configuration.
+4. Consult with support.